sabeydeedaya/docs/src/pages/organic-search/spotlight.md

     branchUniversalObject.locallyIndex = YES;
     ```

-Then call the `userCompletedAction` method with the `View` event on your `BranchUniversalObject`.
-You will want to do this every single time a user goes to view a page in your app, so we recommend putting this in `viewDidAppear`, which means you must initialize the Branch Universal Object with all appropriate metadata before `viewDidAppear`.

-- *Swift 3*

-    ```swift
-    branchUniversalObject.userCompletedAction(BNCRegisterViewEvent)
-    ```

-- *Objective C*

-    ```obj-c
-    [branchUniversalObject userCompletedAction:BNCRegisterViewEvent];
-    ```

 This will create the appropriate NSUserActivity and tell Apple that a view occurred, adding it to the local Spotlight index if not already present in addition to increasing it's ranking in the global index.
 To read more about this, check out [this blog post](https://blog.branch.io/ios-10-spotlight-app-discovery-nsuseractivity-and-search-relevancy).

 ### Handle incoming traffic from Spotlight